 Managing Virtual Software Development Projects

-In a global software development world, many software development projects are now virtually organized with team members distributed across different countries and time zones, employed directly by the sponsor company, recruited in software outsourcing organizations or freelance platforms.
-This article discusses the specific techniques that could help you manage virtual software development projects.
+In a global software development world, many software development projects are now virtually organized with remote team members distributed across different countries and time zones, employed directly by the sponsor company, recruited in software outsourcing organizations or freelance platforms.
+This article discusses the specific techniques that could help you manage remote teams for virtual software development projects.

 Author: Quratulain Habib